-The faunal assemblage found in Calera includes animals such as mammoths, camelids, and equids which would prefer open grasslands.
+The faunal assemblage found in Calera includes animals such as mammoths, camelids, and equids, which would prefer open grasslands.
 But there are also gomphotheres and cervids who preferred more forested areas.
 Today the Sierra de El Abra and nearby areas show a large diversity of flora, which changes with elevation, with tropical dry forest in the hills and grasslands in the coastal plain and the flat valleys of the Tantoán and Valles rivers.
 It is likely that during the Pleistocene times there were equally diverse environments nearby.
 Today the entrances to the cave are in the Tropical Dry Forest vegetation zone.

-Sistema Calera is located at the contact between the Sierra Madre Oriental and the Coastal Plain (Ferrusquía et al., 2017).
-In the two nearest sites on the Coastal Plain, proboscidean fossils were found; a Mammuthus molar in Xicotencatl (Riva-Palacio, 1969) and a gomphothere (Gomphotherium) in Vichinchijol (Tapia-Ramírez et al., 2013; Polaco y Aguilar, 1999).
-Other sites in San Luis Potosí (El Cedral, Mina San Antonio, Cueva la Presita, etc.) are located on either the Central Plateau or the Sierra Madre Oriental (Ferrusquía et al., 2017).
+The Calera system is located at the contact between the Sierra Madre Oriental and the coastal plain (Ferrusquía-Villafrancca et al., 2017).
+In the two nearest sites on the coastal plain, proboscidean fossils were found; a Mammuthus molar in Xicotencatl (Riva-Palacio, 1969) and a gomphothere (Gomphotherium) in Vichinchijol (Tapia-Ramírez et al., 2013; Polaco & Aguilar, 1999).
+Other sites in San Luis Potosí (e.g., El Cedral, Mina San Antonio, Cueva la Presita) are located on either the Central Plateau or the Sierra Madre Oriental (Ferrusquía-Villafranca et al., 2017).
 The nearest one, Manantial de la Media Luna, is a karstic spring where Pleistocene megafaunal remains were also recovered (Hernández-Junquera, 1977), including Mammuthus, Equus, Camelidae and Cervidae.
-The similarity in types of fauna with Calera system cave, near the Coastal Plain, and Media Luna, near the Central Plateau, would seem to indicate that the Sierra Madre was not a barrier for the fauna.
+The similarity in types of fauna with that of Calera cave system, near the coastal plain, and Media Luna, near the Central Plateau, would seem to indicate that the Sierra Madre was not a barrier for the fauna.

 Currently, it is unclear if all the fossils correspond to a single depositional event or if they accumulated from multitude events, including modern times.
 Near the entrance of the cave there is a small pig farm, so it is possible that people have discarded animal carcasses by disposing them into the cave.
 As part of the assemblage of fossils there are two mandibles of members of the suborder Suina determined to be of the Family Tayassuidae (Peccaries) and not to the Family Suidae (domestic pigs).
 They also happen to be the specimens with the least degree of permineralization or coating with manganese oxide.
-As mentioned before, the reduced (Figure 9C: S45) or lack (Figure 9C: S69) of a manganese coating on the peccary mandible leads us to believe they may be of more recent origin, indicating that bone accumulation has been an ongoing process, and the bone assemblage is most likely a time-averaged sample that represents potentially thousands of years to form.
+As mentioned before, the reduced (Figure 5c: S45) or lack (Figure 5c: S69) of a manganese coating on the peccary mandible leads us to believe they may be of more recent origin, indicating that bone accumulation has been an ongoing process, and the bone assemblage is most likely a time-averaged sample that potentially represents thousands of years to form.
 Unlike these two specimens, all the remaining fossils are heavily permineralized and, since the remains include extinct animals such as mammoths, we interpret that most are from older times.